Chris Stevens (rower): International representative rowing

 In 1966 he was selected at three in the Australian coxed four which competed at the 1966 World Rowing Championships in Bled, Yugoslavia.

+In 1967 a limited Australian squad was selected to race at the European Rowing Championships.
+Stevens was selected at three in the Australian eight.
+The crew suffered greatly from equipment problems and boat delivery hold-ups and failures.
+Nonetheless they managed an overall sixth place finish.

-In 1972 was in the bow seat of an Australian coxless pair which raced at the Munich Olympics.
+In 1972 Stevens was in the bow seat of the Australian coxless pair which raced at the Munich Olympics.
 Rowing with Kim Mackney, the pair was eliminated in the repechage.